 I feel like a southern woman!
-I finally learned how to can and make preserves!
+I got my mother to share her peach preserves recipe with me and I FINALLY learned how to can and make preserves!

 Ok ok, let’s start from the beginning…